-V-Value or normalized frequency is the fundamental relationship bewteen numerical aperture, cut-off wavelength and core radius in step-index fibers.
+V-Value (V) or normalized frequency is the fundamental relationship between numerical aperture, cut-off wavelength and core radius in step-index fibers.

 By definition V=2.405 at the cut-off wavelength of every single-mode fiber waveguide.
-When the V-Value is greater than 2.405 the fiber will propogate multiple modes.
-On the contrary, if the V-Value is less than 2.405 then the light propogated through the fiber will be single-mode.
+When the V-Value is greater than 2.405 the fiber will propagate multiple modes.
+On the contrary, if the V-Value is less than 2.405 then the light propagated through the fiber will be single-mode.

 The equation above shows that a high numerical aperture or short cut-off wavelength fibers will dictate a small core radius.
 This is particularly noticeable for fibers operating in the visible spectrum.
 It also explains why single mode fibers cannot have large core radius.